 There are currently three operating repositories within OU-3; Big Creek Repository (BCR), which includes the Big Creek Repository Annex (BCRA), East Mission Flats Repository (EMFR) and Lower Burke Canyon Repository (LBCR).
-The Page Repository provides for disposal of remedial and ICP wastes in the Box (OU1 and OU2).
-Between 2015 and 2019, four Limited Use Repositories (LURs) were developed, filled to capacity with relatively inert asphalt, concrete, and road base material generated during the Paved Road Program and closed.
-With all outstanding Paved Roads Program projects completed in 2020 it is not likely that future LURs will be developed.
+The Page Repository provides for disposal of remedial and ICP wastes in the Box (OU-1 and OU-2).

-Repository development and management is an ongoing process that must meet the demand for disposal of historic mining related contamination for the Basin environmental and human health related cleanup program.
-This includes the BPRP and other cleanup actions performed by IDEQ, EPA, and the Trust.
+Repository development and management is an ongoing process that must meet the demand for disposal of historic mining-related contamination for the Basin environmental and human health related cleanup program.
+This includes the BPRP and other cleanup actions performed by IDEQ, EPA, and the CDA Trust.
 It also includes waste generated by private parties and local government agencies under the ICP.

 BCR is located at the mouth of Big Creek Canyon and primarily serves the Upper Basin.
 The BCR has received waste since 2002.
 The BCR has undergone expansions in 2009 (200,000 cy), 2011 (126,000 cy), and 2017 (127,000 cy) increasing its waste holding capacity.
-BCR currently has a remaining capacity for approximately 95,000 cy.
+BCR currently has a remaining capacity for approximately 89,922 cy.
 BCRA was constructed in 2015 and is located adjacent to the original BCR, just southwest of the original site on the west side of Big Creek.
 BCRA uses the existing BCR access, decontamination, and ICP staging facilities.
-The initial design waste capacity of BCRA was approximately 190,000 cy and has approximately 173,000 cy remaining.
+The initial design waste capacity of BCRA was approximately 190,000 cy and has approximately 169,461 cy remaining.

 EMFR is located north of Interstate 90 off Exit 39, near Cataldo, and primarily serves the Lower Basin.
 EMFR has been receiving waste since 2009.
 The EMFR was designed with a waste capacity of approximately 410,000 cy.
 At the current and estimated future waste disposal rates the EMFR is estimated to reach the design capacity in approximately 30 years.
-EMFR has approximately 166,000 cy of volume remaining.
+EMFR has approximately 166,560 cy of volume remaining.

 LBCR is located in Burke Canyon on the Star Tailings Impoundment near the community of Woodland Park.
 The Trust completed the LBCR design and construction in 2015.
-The remaining capacity at LBCR is about 1,050,000 cy.
+The remaining capacity at LBCR is about 1,040,925 cy.

 The Page Repository is located in the Box just west of Smelterville.
 Having reached its previous design capacity in 2010, Page is being expanded westward to provide capacity for an additional 700,000 cy of waste.
-Because of the use of LURs to dispose of paved road wastes from the Box Paved Roads Program, the service life of the Page West Expansion was likely extended by 10 years, for a total life expectancy of about 45 years.
-Page will continue to receive Box remedial action and ICP waste in 2021.
+At the end of 2020, 518,522 cy of disposal space was available at Page as noted by the year-end survey.
+Page will continue to receive Box remedial action and ICP waste in 2022.